sebpalluel/web3-monorepo/README.md

 You can offer login with OAuth2 providers from Google and Github by providing the corresponding env variables.

 Aditionnally, the boilerplate offer a way to authenticate through email + password credentials with the adapter to handle the request with Hasura.
 You can find this adapter in `libs/hasura/adapter`

+#### Waltid-idpkit

+This project use the IDP kit in order to offer web3 signin:

+TODO: Expose different way of signin method

 #### **GraphQL code generator**